-Learn the secrets to making perfect light, fluffy, and flavorful mashed potatoes, every time!
-These are the epitome of comfort food.
+Learn the secrets to making perfect light, fluffy, and flavorful Mashed Potatoes!
+Homemade mashed potatoes are the epitome of comfort food.

 BEST Mashed Potatoes

 I’ve debated sharing a recipe for mashed potatoes on my blog for awhile.
 I didn’t know if anyone would feel the need to use a “recipe” for them, since they just involve cooking potatoes, seasoning them, and mashing them.
 But, I’ve tried too many bland, thick and guey mashed potatoes at various events recently, that I couldn’t help myself!